On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Abstract

 \section{Abstract}

-We construct explicitly a map from a certain slice (an algebraic subset) of the $\SL$-character variety of a knot exterior to the $\SL$-character variety of a two--fold branched cover along the knot.
-This map has a property such as a covering map for a two--fold branched cover.
-Namely, if the map is surjective, the slice has a two--fold branched cover-like structure whose base space can be thought of as the $\SL$-character variety of the two--fold branched cover and whose branched point set consists entirely of the characters of metabelian representations of the knot group.
-By using this map, we show that all abelian characters for a two--fold branched cover along a knot are given by the characters of metabelian representations of the knot group and its representatives can be taken by binary dihedral representations of the knot group.
-Moreover, we observe that the above map is surjective for two--bridge knots and pretzel knots of type $(p,q,r)$.
-The above framework can be naturally extended to more general setting (i.e., $n$--fold cyclic branched covers).
+Let $K$ be a knot in an integral homology $3$--sphere $\Sigma$ with exterior $E_K$, and let $B_2$ denote the $2$--fold branched cover of $\Sigma$ branched along $K$.
+We construct a map $\Phi$ from the slice of characters with trace free along meridians in the $\SL$-character variety of the knot exterior $E_K$ to the $\SL$-character variety of $2$--fold branched cover $B_2$.
+When this map is surjective, it describes the slice as the $2$--fold branched cover over the $\SL$-character variety of $B_2$ with branched locus given by the abelian characters, whose preimage is precisely the set of metabelian characters.
+We show that each of metabelian character can be represented as the character of a binary dihedral representation of $\pi_1(E_K)$.
+The map $\Phi$ is shown to be surjective for all 2-bridge knots and all pretzel knots of type $(p, q, r)$.
+An extension of this framework to $n$--fold branched covers is also described.